SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 62.5 points in five of 10 games this season.
+- SMU's games this season have gone over 62.5 points five of 10 times.

-- Tulsa and its opponents have combined to score more than 62.5 points in three of 10 games this season.
+- Tulsa's games have gone over 62.5 points in three of 10 chances this season.

-- Saturday's over/under is two points lower than the two team's combined 64.5 points per game average.
+- Saturday's total is 2.0 points lower than the two team's combined 64.5 points per game average.

-- This contest's over/under is 7.5 points greater than the 55 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.5 points above the 55 these two squads combine to allow per game this season.

-- Mustangs games this season feature an average total of 66 points, a number 3.5 points higher than Saturday's over/under.
+- The Mustangs and their opponents have scored an average of 66.0 points per game in 2021, 3.5 more than Saturday's total.

-- The 55.4 PPG average total in Golden Hurricane games this season is 7.1 points fewer than this game's over/under.
+- The 62.5 over/under in this game is 7.1 points higher than the 55.4 average total in Golden Hurricane games this season.

 SMU Stats and Trends

-- The Mustangs have been favored by 6.5 points or more six times this season and are 4-2 ATS in those games.
+- The Mustangs have an against the spread record of 4-2 in their six games when favored by 6.5 points or more so far this season.

-- SMU's games this year have hit the over on five of 10 set point totals (50%).
+- SMU's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- SMU is 5-3 against the spread and 8-1 overall in games when it records more than 27.1 points.
+- SMU is 5-3 against the spread and 8-1 overall this season when the team notches more than 27.1 points.

 - The Mustangs have turned the ball over two more times (16 total) than the Golden Hurricane have forced a turnover (14) this season.